 Differences in fishing gear or fishing technology [18] used by fishing communities in their fishing activities are one of the potential conflicts between fishers in coastal and marine areas.
-This conflict in using doi:10.1088/1755-1315/1147/1/012019 different fishing technologies is known as class conflict.
+This conflict in using different fishing technologies is known as class conflict.
 Semi-modern fishing gear (cantrang and sodo boat) are types of active fishing gear.
 Both fishing gear is operated at the water's bottom, so they often damage fishing gear.
 In addition, traditional fishers also assume that cantrang and sodo boat fishers significantly contribute to the destruction of fish resources (coral reefs and seagrass beds), resulting in a decrease in fish catches for traditional fishers.
-This condition can potentially cause technological conflicts, where conflicts occur because of the use of fishing technology that is not environmentally friendly [18].
+The condition can potentially cause technological conflicts, where conflicts occur because of the use of fishing echnology that is not environmentally friendly [18].